openedx/docs.openedx.org/source/documentors/references/templates/doc_concept_template.rst

 A concept is a document that clarifies and illuminates a particular topic.
 It is understanding-oriented.
 It could be considered a conceptual guide.
 This type of document answers a why question.
 It could be descriptive, historical, or even propose different alternatives to explain the bigger picture and give context.

 For example, “What is an XBlock?
 The Open edX platform provides different components, called XBlocks, that can work to create a course, like text, video, assessment, and discussions.”
-(Replace this text with your content.)
+(Replace this text with your content).

-Since this type of document seeks to explain a topic, you will likely need to add images to exemplify the topic you are talking about.
+Since this type of document seeks to explain a topic, you will likely need to add images to illustrate the topic you are talking about.
 For example:

 .. image:: /_images/documentors_howto/image_example.png